|Nutritional Guidelines (per serving)|

 But what is couscous exactly?
 Is it a grain?
 Is it a type of pasta?
 The short answer is that it is pasta.
 Basically, it is little balls of semolina.
 Or in the case of Israeli couscous, it is comprised of slightly bigger balls of semolina.
 But it's not to be confused with pastina, which is the smallest type of pasta made with wheat flour and is typically used in soups.
 Most grocery stores stock couscous with the grains and rice instead of the pasta section, so that is where you'll most likely find it.
 It's often used in the ways you'd use rice or quinoa (or another grain) with stewed meats and vegetables, served as a side dish, or as a base for a salad.
 In some countries, such as Egypt, couscous is infused with sweet flavors.
 When couscous is cooked right, it's fluffy and soft.

 Making couscous by hand, as has been done since ancient times, is seriously labor-intensive and not necessary in this day and age.
 The versions sold in Western stores are machine-made, pre-steamed, and dried to allow for very quick cooking.
 In fact, five minutes is about all it takes for the tiny grains to steam once your liquid has come to a boil.
 You can cook couscous in water, but using chicken or vegetable broth is the most common flavor enhancement.

 1 1/2 cups couscous

-- 1/4 teaspoon salt (or less if using salty broth)
+1/4 teaspoon kosher salt, less if using salted broth